nicolehe/nicolehe.github.io/index.md

 It's important that you participate in class discussions and give thoughtful feedback to your classmates when they show their work.
 Your perspective is meaningful — especially with this experimental subject matter — since we are all learning together.

+This year we're also moving reading discussions to Discord, rather than having to post about them on blogs or talk about them during class time.
+Your participation in these Discord media discussions will also count towards your grade.

 ## Homework

 There will be four weekly homework assignments and a final project.

-You are expected to keep a blog for this class, where you will post documentation of your weekly assignments and your final.
-You will submit a link to your homework via a [Google form](https://forms.gle/AmaJRGLAjGhP2ScWA) before class starts.
+Most weeks, there will be a creative/technical assignment and a reading (or podcast to listen to or game to play).
+You will submit a link to your creative assignment via a [Google form](https://forms.gle/AmaJRGLAjGhP2ScWA) before class starts.
+In lieu of keeping a blog for this class (which you are welcome to do if you want to!), we'll be discussing the readings etc. in the class Discord asynchronously throughout the week.

 ---